mercurie-ai/mercurie-emr-integration/README.md

 *   **OpenAPI Driven**: The entire API contract is defined in `openapi.yaml`, enabling automatic generation of client SDKs, server stubs, and documentation.
 *   **Type Safe**: TypeScript types are generated directly from the OpenAPI spec, eliminating inconsistencies between the API definition and the server's implementation.
 *   **Patient & Encounter Management**: Exposes endpoints to fetch patients, retrieve encounter histories, and get specific encounter notes.
-*   **Note Submission**: Provides an endpoint to receive medical notes from Mercurie.
+*   **Note & Drug Order Submission**: Provides an endpoint to receive medical notes, including drug orders, from Mercurie.
 New notes can create new encounters, and the unique `encounter_id` is returned in the response.
 *   **Clinical Summaries**: Includes endpoints to get and set high-level clinical summary notes for a patient.
 *   **Zero-DB Setup**: Uses in-memory storage for demonstration purposes, requiring no external database.
 *   **Instant Note Preview**: Automatically opens a browser tab to display the content of a newly submitted note.